anet-eny/crowdfunding-product-page/README.md

 ## Key Learnings

-- **React state flow:** How to manage controlled inputs and conditional UI based on user interactions.
+- **React state flow**
+  I focused on understanding how to manage controlled inputs and conditional UI based on user interactions.

-- **Modal accessibility:** Focus trapping, keyboard navigation, and proper aria attributes.
+- **Modal accessibility**
+  I worked on implementing accessible modal behavior, including focus trapping, keyboard navigation, and the correct use of ARIA attributes.
+This gave me a clearer understanding of what is required to build a modal that is fully usable.

+- **Dynamic rendering**
-- **Dynamic rendering:** Showing/hiding UI sections depending on selected pledge tier.
+  I learned how to conditionally render different UI sections based on the selected pledge tier.

+- **React Context**
+  I gained more experience working with React Context, especially in separating global state from component-level state and ensuring that shared data remains consistent across the UI.

+- **Custom React hooks**
+  I created several custom hooks to extract reusable logic and keep components cleaner and more focused.
+This helped improve the overall organization and maintainability of the project.

-- **Tailwind CSS patterns:** Creating reusable components and clean utility-based styles.
+- **Tailwind CSS patterns**
+  I explored how to create clean, reusable components using utility-based Tailwind CSS classes.
+This helped me establish a more organized styling approach across the project.

 ---